Posted: October 28, 2021

 The issuance of your E-2 visa will not be contingent on showing proof of vaccination.
 However, as of November 8, 2021, you will be required, as a general rule, to show proof of an acceptable COVID-19 vaccination or satisfy the airline if you fly to the US and/or customs and border officer that you fall within one of the exceptions listed in the October 25, 2021, presidential proclamation. https://www.cdc.gov/quarantine/cruise/pdf/Vax-Order-10-25-21-p.pdf

 We frequently receive questions about the E2 visa, its requirements, and the E2 visa process.
 In an effort to help you obtain as much information needed as possible, we have compiled those that we think are the most common ones, so please feel free to visit our E2 Visa frequently asked questions page to find more information on this subject.

 Contact our Immigration Board Certified Attorneys (Admitted and Accredited by the Florida Bar) to prepare your E2 visa application and ensure that the information required under the statutory criteria for a successful E2 application is met.
-Call us today at 407.674.6968, fill out our online form or send us an email at firstname.lastname@example.org and we will contact you as soon as possible.
+Call us today at 407.674.6968, or fill out our online form and we will contact you as soon as possible.